 Weston & Sampson generally finds that this facility has exceeded its useful life, and much of the facility needs to be replaced.
+Ongoing issues with daily maintenance and equipment repair continue to be a burdensome problem for pool maintenance staff, who have been taxed trying to keep the pool operational just through each summer season.
+Given these burdens, the staff no longer feel comfortable operating the pool, and were forced to close the pool early for the end of the 2107 season.
 Our overall recommendation is to no longer put 'band-aids' on the current structures, but to develop a plan for a new updated facility which incorporates the ultimate goals of the community for this facility.